Difference Between Asthma and Bronchitis

 It can interfere with daily life activities.
 Asthma patient shows the following symptoms: (i) Chest pain, (ii) Coughing attacks which can be worsened by a respiratory virus (iii) Trouble while sleeping due to shortness of breath and coughing. (iv) Wheezing when exhaling breath Asthma can be just a minor problem or also can be a fatal disease depending upon the condition or symptoms of the patient.

-Asthma can be worse if there is great difficulty in breathing or if the symptoms occur more often and are aggravating.
+Asthma can be worse if there is great difficulty in breathing or if the symptoms occur more and are aggravating.
 Different surrounding conditions may differently affect the patients, like cold and dry air, gases, smoke, dust, etc.

 Asthma attacks can be life-threatening, so we should not ignore the symptoms and consult a doctor in case your symptoms worsen or if there is no improvement even after using a quick-relief inhaler or if you are facing shortness of breath while doing any small physical activity.